emsifa/evo/README.md

 Swagger UI is a web based app to visualize and interacts with API's resources without having any of the implementation logic in place.
 It uses OpenAPI specification to display and interact with API endpoints.

-Evo can automatically reflect your code into OpenAPI specification so you can display Swagger UI with minimal configuration.
+Evo can reflect your code and generate OpenAPI specification on-the-fly, so you can display Swagger UI with minimal configuration.

 In this section we will guide you how to use Swagger UI with Evo.